The Best Ethernet Cable for Gaming

 You want to frag—not lag!
 Pick the wrong Ethernet cable, and you may get killed on the virtual battlefield fast.
 More likely, you will simply spend far too much and get little to nothing in return if you don’t have the best Ethernet cable for gaming.

 You already likely know that WiFi is an inferior way of gaming online when compared to wired internet.
 Heck, if we are talking about reliability then WiFi is the last technology you want to use.
 See more about this here: Ethernet vs WiFi, Is Wiring your Network Worth It?

 The market is flooded with Ethernet cable, and in a huge variety.
 You can buy them round, flat, shielded, and with any number of fancy frills.
 Each one claims to be better than the next.
 Talk about confusing.
 Well, let’s unravel this giant ball of cabling, shall we?

 The short answer is the best Ethernet cable for gaming is the one you may already be using.
 If you need to purchase one, then always purchase high quality cables from reputable brands.
 High quality and reputable does not equate to expensive, however.

-This blog is going to assume you are using Ethernet patch cables (stranded) plugged directly from your switch or WiFi router directly into your gaming rig or console.
+This blog post is going to assume you are using Ethernet patch cables (stranded) plugged directly from your switch or WiFi router directly into your gaming rig or console.
 Solid copper is very good for in-wall and permanent runs, but is NOT a good choice for cabling that may be frequently handled.